akashp1712/akashp1712-old/README.md

 ### About Me

-- 🔭 I’m currently working on my side project [Machine Learning Boilerplate Generator][pythonizr]!
+- 🔭 I’m currently learning about different databases and backend engineering mainly in python.
-- 🌱 I love to know and learn more about **Large scale system design, Applied Machine Learning, Natural Language Processing**.
+- 🌱 I love to know and learn more about **Large scale system design, Web development, Applied Machine Learning and Natural Language Processing**.
 - 👯 I’m looking to collaborate with other content creators, open source contirbuters and avid learners.
 - 🥅 2021 Goals: Contribute more to open source projects And make tools and article avaialble for free to use.
 - 💬 Ask me about Software Engineering, NLP and TimeTravel: **contact@akashpanchal.com**
 - 📫 How about LinkedIn?
 [Connect with me on Linkedin][linkedin]
-- 😄 Pronouns: [*Freshly Squeezed*][OrangeCasidy]
 - ⚡ Fun fact: I was born in december but people add an entire year in my age!!!